 I am an American Translators Association-certified French to English translator based in Boulder, Colorado.
 I have over 12 years of experience as a full-time freelancer, specializing in international development and corporate communications translations and non-fiction books.
 My clients include NGOs and international aid organizations, law firms, publishing houses and high-quality translation companies.
 I can honestly say that I was born to be a translator, because my birthday is the feast of St. Jerome, also known as International Translation Day.

 Based on my experiences as a freelancer, I’ve written two books for translators, How to Succeed as a Freelance Translator and Thoughts on Translation, a collection of posts from my blog by the same name.
 Together, these books have over 10,000 copies in print, and have become go-to references for the translation industry.
 Since 2006, I’ve also been teaching online courses for freelance translators who want to launch and run successful businesses.

-In addition to working as a translator, I am a compulsive translators association volunteer: I served as President of the Colorado Translators Association from 2008-2012, and was elected to a three-year term on the Board of Directors of the American Translators Association in 2012.
-My educational background includes a BA in French and English from Geneseo College and the University of Grenoble, France and an MA in French Literature and Culture from Boston College, where I was inducted into Pi Delta Phi, the national French honor society.
+In addition to working as a translator, I am an active translators association volunteer: I served as President of the Colorado Translators Association from 2008-2012, and was elected to a three-year term on the Board of Directors of the American Translators Association in 2012.
+My educational background includes a BA in French and English from SUNY Geneseo and the University of Grenoble, France and an MA in French Literature and Culture from Boston College, where I was inducted into Pi Delta Phi, the national French honor society.

 This page has the following sub pages.